Concept Mapping My Academic Writing Course

 Genre Analysis: Hard News, Soft News, Fake News

-The first-year composition class at UCSB requires students to engage in rhetorical and textual analysis through developing a “heightened awareness” of writing genres.
-Genre-based analysis works on a wide range of texts (really, all texts) and given the important role of media in the last (2016) US election and the prominent and recurring spotlight thrown on Fake News, I thought an examination into news genres would be timely and interesting.
+My first-year composition class requires students to engage in rhetorical and textual analysis through developing a “heightened awareness” of writing genres.
+Genre-based analysis works on a wide range of texts (really, all texts) and given the important role of media in the several last US elections and the prominent and recurring spotlight thrown on Fake News, I thought an examination into news genres would be timely and interesting.

 While researching and analyzing the distinctions between news genres, one online resource stood above the rest because it offered a convenient visual representation of news sources along two axes of partisan bias and journalistic integrity.
 The chart (below) was created by Vanessa Otero, a blogger whose keen eye helped me make several important distinctions between news writing styles.
 [Updated Interactive Media Bias Chart 5.0]